gsantia/gsantia/README.md

 ### Howdy! 👋
-I'm a software engineer with a background in Math and Data Science.
-My math work focused on algebraic topology, while my Data Science work concerns bot detection/misinformation on social media.
+I'm a software engineer focusing on data.
+My academic background is in algebraic topology and more recently bots/misinformation on social media.
+It's important to remember technology can be used for good!

 - 🌱 I’m currently learning Kubernetes and Kafka
 - 🔭 [My publications](https://scholar.google.com/citations?user=alrj1ZwAAAAJ&hl=en), and my [Master's Thesis](https://github.com/gsantia/Alexander-Polynomial/blob/master/Alexander%20Polynomial%20Essay.pdf)